lter/LTER-core-metabase/docs/populate.md

 - Revision number of a dataset: `DataSet.Revision`

-- Package ID scope: see boilerplate section below
+- Package ID scope: i.e. the "knb-lter-ble" part in a complete valid package ID "knb-lter-ble.2.1".
+For this see boilerplate section below.

-- Project information: see boilerplate section below
+- Project information: see boilerplate section below.

 #### What is this table column meant for?
 Does it populate an EML element?